peace-and-harmony/image-matting/README.md

 4. Fine-tuning
 5. Sub-objective consistency adaption

-As a conclusion, MODNet is trained quicker, and correspondingly inferenced quicker.
-Whereas, MODNet is good at detail prediction due to the attention mechanism and lightweight strategy for training.
+As a conclusion, MODNet is trained quicker, and correspondingly has short inference runtime which is due to the decomposed image matting architecture.
+Whereas, MODNet is good at detail prediction(local features) because of the combination of attention mechanism and high resolution branch.
-U-2-Net has a very complex architecture which renders slow training and inference.
+U-2-Net has a nested U-net architecture which renders slow training and inference.
 However, due to the complexity of the model, U-2-Net did really well on semantic prediction.

 <!--